Hammer Orchid Facts

 Hammer Orchid Distribution, Habitat, and Ecology

-Also not surprisingly, all of the various forms of this particularly unique and fascinating orchid live in almost identical types of habitats.
-For so many related species to live in such close proximity remains quite rare.
-Furthermore, unlike most varieties of orchid, these remarkable flowers most commonly appear in regions consisting of loose, sandy soil.
-Additionally, they also often appear in the immediate vicinity of granite rocks.
+All of the forms of this unique and fascinating orchid live in almost identical habitats.
+Unlike most varieties of orchid, these flowers commonly appear in regions consisting of loose, sandy soil.
+They also often appear in the immediate vicinity of granite rocks.

-In addition, the relationship between the wasps and the plants remain complex.
-Among this type of wasp, only the males possess wings.
-During mating, the male carries the female to a food source, typically one of the members of this genus.
-But, due to the extraordinary evolution of these flowers, the labellum resembles the female wasp in shape, and even in scent.
-Finally, pollination of the Hammer Orchid only occurs when the male attempts to carry of the labellum.
+The male carries the female to a food source, typically one of the members of this genus.
+Due to the evolution of these flowers, the labellum resembles the female wasp in shape, and even in scent.
+Pollination occurs when the male attempts to carry of the labellum.